Gold and Silver Manipulation

 Gold and silver ETFs put physical gold under the control of the banks where they can theoretically lease or sell it.

 The largest Gold ETF in the world is SPDR Gold Trust GLD.
-JP Morgan acts as custodian for the gold held by GLD.
+HSBC acts as custodian for the gold held by GLD.

-JPM is also the custodian of the largest silver ETF – the iShares Silver Trust SLV.
+JPMorgan is the custodian of the largest silver ETF – the iShares Silver Trust SLV.

 Paul Craig Roberts and others have suspected that the world’s largest gold EFT, GLD has been used as a source to satisfy the physical delivery requirements of the bullion banks.
 They suggest that GLD was raided for physical bullion often in 2013 based on the massive outflows that occurred in 2013 when the price dropped that also corresponded to massive physical buying.